 MATERIAL AND METHODS

 A panel of 50 landraces (Table 1) were grown at Tamil Nadu Rice Research Institute (TRRI), Aduturai, during kharif, 2022.
 TRRI is situated at latitude of 10.99ºN and longitude of 79.48 ºE.
 21 days old seedlings were transplanted in to main field with the spacing of 20 x 20cm with 3 replications.
 The recommended package of practices for rice was followed for the proper establishment and growth of the crop.
-The observations were recorded on five random plants in each genotype in each replication for thirteen morphological characters days to fifty per cent flowering (DFF), plant height (PH), number of productive tillers per plant (NPT), flag leaf length (FL), flag leaf width (FW), panicle length (PL), panicle weight (PW), number of branches (NB), filled grains per panicle (FG), unfilled grains per panicle (UFG), total of number of grains per panicle (TNG), hundred seed weight (HSW) and single plant yield (SPY).
+The observations were recorded on five random plants in each genotype in each replication for thirteen morphological characters days to fifty per cent flowering (DFF), plant height (PH), number of productive tillers per hill (NPT), flag leaf length (FL), flag leaf width (FW), panicle length (PL), panicle weight (PW), number of branches (NB), filled grains per panicle (FG), unfilled grains per panicle (UFG), total of number of grains per panicle (TNG), hundred seed weight (HSW) and single plant yield (SPY).

 The genotypic and phenotypic coefficients of variation were estimated according to Burton and DeVane (1953).
 Heritability in broad sense and genetic as percent of mean were calculated following Johnson et al. (1955).
 Correlation coefficients were estimated to determine the association among characters and path analysis was carried out to partition direct and indirect effects of yield contributing traits on single plant yield.